 Pet Ear Infections

-Is your dog shaking his head?
-He’s probably not just saying no. Is he scratching at his ears, rubbing his head on the carpet?
-These are all symptoms of otitis externa, or an ear infection.
-Otitis Externa is extremely common in our patients and knowing the symptoms is the first step towards identifying this disease.
+Is your dog shaking his or her head?
+He or she’s probably not just saying no. Is he or she scratching at his or her ears, rubbing his or her head on the carpet?
+These are all symptoms of otitis externa or an ear infection.
+Otitis Externa is very common in our patients and knowing the symptoms is the first step towards identifying this disease.

 There are many underlying causes of ear infections in pets.
-Allergies are an extremely common cause and often these patients will often lick their paws frequently.
-Allergies can be environmental, household or food based.
-In cases of food allergies, we suspect the protein source (chicken or beef) is the inciting cause and not a specific brand.
+Allergies are an extremely common cause, and often these patients will lick their paws frequently.
+Allergies can be environmental, household, or food-based.
+In cases of food allergies, we usually suspect the protein source (chicken or beef) is the inciting cause and not a specific brand.
 A dietary trial with a new protein source (one your pet has never had) for 12 weeks can help identify if food is the inciting cause.
-While “grain-free” is quite popular among dog food manufacturers, most veterinarians do not believe grain is a source of allergies to pets.
+While “grain-free” is quite popular among dog food manufacturers, most veterinarians do not believe grain is a common source of allergies to pets.

-Treatment of ear infections is usually very successful and at home treatment with medications dispensed by your Veterinarian often provide a cure.
+Treatment of ear infections is usually very successful, and at-home treatment with medications dispensed by your Veterinarian often provides a cure.
 Rarely, resistant bacteria are present in our pet’s ears.
-When this happens, a culture and sensitivity test will not only name the bacteria’s species, but identify which antibiotics will be successful in eliminating it.
+When this happens, a culture and sensitivity test will not only name the bacteria’s species but also identify which antibiotics will be successful in eliminating it.

-Untreated ear infections in pets leads to constant head shaking and Scratching at your pet’s ears.
+Untreated ear infections in pets lead to constant head shaking and Scratching at your pet’s ears.
 If allowed to persist, an aural hematoma can form.
 This is when a blood vessel bursts in your dog’s ear and the exterior pinnae fills with blood.
-In addition, untreated ear infections can result in Otitis Interna, a more serious infection that ruptures your dog’s ear drum.
-For these reasons, seeking early treatment is both advised and imperative.
-Ear infections are painful, smelly, and no fun for you or your pet.
-Identifying the symptoms and seeking prompt treatment will improve your pet’s health, relieve discomfort, and help keep your pet’s tail wagging for years to come.
+In addition, untreated ear infections can result in Otitis Interna, a more serious infection that ruptures your dog’s eardrum.